Refinement Modal Logic: Axiomatization

-The axiom {\bf RKmulti}, defined as $\F_\agent\covers_\agentb\Phi\eq\covers_\agentb\F_\agent\Phi$ for $\agent\neq\agentb$, says that refinement with respect to one agent does not interact with the modalities (the uncertainty, say) for another agent: the operators $\covers_\agentb$ and $\F_\agent$ simply commute.
-This in contrast the axiom {\bf RK} where on the right-hand side a construct $\Box_\agent\Vel\F_\agent\Phi$ is `missing', so to speak.
-If it had been $\Box_\agent\Vel\F_\agent\Phi \et \bigwedge\susp_\agent\F_\agent\Phi$, then we would have had $\covers_\agent \F_\agent \Phi$, as in {\bf RK}.
-The difference between {\bf RK} and {\bf RKmulti} is because in the former there is no {\bf forth} requirement for $\agent$ in refinement: given some refinement wherein we have a cover of $\Phi$, so that at least one of $\Phi$ is necessary (the $\F_\agent\covers_\agent\Phi$ bit), for each of the covered states we can trace an origin before the refinement, because of {\bf back}.
-But there may be more originally accessible states, so whatever holds in those origins, although it is all possible, is not {\em necessary}.
+The axioms {\bf RK} and {\bf RKmulti} are different, because in an $\agent$-refinement the condition {\bf forth} is not required, whereas for other agents $\agentb$ {\bf forth} is required.
+Given some refinement wherein we have a cover of $\Phi$, so that at least one of $\Phi$ is necessary (the $\F_\agent\covers_\agent\Phi$ bit), for each of the covered states we can trace an origin before the refinement, because of {\bf back}.
+But there may be more originally accessible states, so whatever holds in those origins, although it is all possible, is not necessary.
 So we have $\bigwedge\susp_\agent\F_\agent\Phi$, but we do not have $\Box_\agent\Vel\F_\agent\Phi$.
 In contrast, when the agents are different, {\bf back} and {\bf forth} must hold for agent $\agentb$ in a refinement $\succeq_\agent$ witnessing the operator $\F_\agent$: for an $\agent$-refinement, {\bf back} and {\bf forth} must hold for all agents $\agentb \neq \agent$.
 Figure \ref{fig.rkmulti} should further clarify the issue---compare this to Figure \ref{fig.rk}.
 The main difference between the figures is that there cannot now be yet another state $v$ accessible from $s$ but not `covered' as the origin of one of the refined states.
 In Figure \ref{fig.rk} what holds in $t$ and $u$ is not necessary for $\agent$, but in Figure \ref{fig.rkmulti} what holds in $t$ and $u$ is necessary for $\agentb$.